 1.1.
 Background of the assessment

 The data from the 2008 Rwanda National Child Labor Survey (RNCLS) reveal that in Rwanda, agriculture is the main sector of activity involving child labor.
 In this regard, at the national level, this branch of activity combines around three quarters (70.9%) of children concerned in child labor; mainly children aged 10-15 years.
 It is followed by the sectors of domestic service which engage more than twenty thousand children, mainly those aged 16-17 years.
 Plantations emerge as the main workplace for child laborers aged 5-17 years.
-In this regard, they employ 61.5% of child laborers, in particular those between 10 and 15 years (National Institute of Statistics of Rwanda (NISR), , (Rwanda National Child Labor Survey,2008 (RNCLS-2008, pp 37-43).
+In this regard, they employ 61.5% of child laborers, in particular those between 10 and 15 years (National Institute of Statistics of Rwanda (NISR), (Rwanda National Child Labor Survey,2008 (RNCLS-2008, pp 37-43).

 The Worst Forms of Child Labor Convention, 1999 ( Nº 182) includes as one of the worst forms of child labor prohibited for persons under 18, work which, by its nature or the circumstances in which it is carried out, is likely to harm the health, safety, or morals of children.
 According to the Committee of Experts on the Application of Conventions and Recommendations of the International Labor Organization (ILO/CEACR), agriculture is one of the three most dangerous sectors in which to work at any age.